diacritics/database/spec/README.md

 Optional
 Type: String

-When a decompose value comprises two or more characters, the case of the first character may differ from the others.
+This value is only available when the character is a capital letter, signified by the `capital` boolean value of `true`, and when a decompose value comprises two or more characters.
+This setting is provided because the case of the first character may differ from the other character(s).
 This property was implemented in case a diacritic is the first character of a word written in title case.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `Ae` in a title case).

 ###### data.{character}.mapping.decompose.upperCase

 Optional
 Type: String

-When a decompose value comprises two or more characters, this property may be used when the word requires all capital letters, such as in an abbreviation.
+This value is ony available when the character is a capital letter, signified by a `capital` boolean value of `true`, and when a decompose value comprises two or more characters.
+This property may be used when the word requires all capital letters, such as in an abbreviation.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `AE` in all upper case).

 ###### data.{character}.mapping.decompose.lowerCase

 Optional
 Type: String

-When a decompose value comprises two or more characters, the characters may need to be transformed into all lower case.
+This value s ony available when the character is a capital letter, signified by a `capital` boolean value of `false`, and when a decompose value comprises two or more characters.
+The characters may need to be transformed into all lower case.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `ae` in all lower case).

 ## 3. Dist Branch